 Ask yourself: Are you ready to start making progress part of your daily ritual?

 Is the thought of never trying more frightening to you than the potential that you may fail?
 Is your “why” strong enough to give you the hunger, drive and dedication necessary to get through the challenges?

-Then make the decision to stop focusing on the minutia and to start building your business.
+If the answer is yes, you are already well on your way to developing the entrepreneurial mindset.
+Make the decision to stop focusing on the minutia and start building your business.
 Commit yourself to what matters.
-Dedicate yourself to overcoming the challenges.
-And find any way you can to learn from your failures.
-Entrepreneurship is not for the weak.
-And it’s not for those with a “good idea.”
-It’s for the cut above that have no choice but to build their business, because of their passion, their drive, and their belief that a life without trying is a life not lived.
+Dedicate yourself to overcoming the challenges and find any way you can to learn from your failures.
+Entrepreneurship is not for the weak and it’s not for those with a “good idea.”
+It’s for the cut above who have no choice but to build their business, because of their passion, their drive and their belief that a life without trying is a life not lived.

 Header image © uber images/shutterstock